Efflamm: Companions

 Efflamm was accompanied by several disciples whose names can be found in the toponymy of the surrounding communes: Kirio, Tuder, Kemo, Haran, Nerin, (as well as, according to other versions, Mellec, Kivir, and Eversin...).
 Nerin and Kemo both gave their name to a town, Plounérin and Locquémeau respectively, whose churches still bear the name of the original saint.
 Haran has a chapel in Plestin, where there is also a beach named Pors Mellec.
 An Irish monk, also a traveler with Efflamm, Tuder gave his name to the commune of Tréduder where the church dedicated to him was, in the 17th century, renamed "Saint-Théodore".
 There is still a fountain in his name.

 Relics

 On 26 June 1819 the supposed relics of Saint Efflam were discovered in the church of Saint-Efflam in Plestin.
 Abbot Tresvaux tells of having found them under a flat stone three feet deep, the tomb being opened in the presence of many people including several clergymen such as F. Nayrod, then parish priest of Plestin, and civil personalities such as François Moriou, then mayor of Plestin, and others.

 The cult of Saint Efflamm in Brittany

 In addition to the parish church of Saint-Efflam in Plestin-les-Grèves, Saint Efflam is or was also honoured in the chapel Saint-Efflam also located in Plestin-les-Grèves, as well as in chapels located in Carnoët (now disappeared), Langoëlan (chapel collapsed in 1920), Lescouët, Pédernec, Kervignac, as well as the hospital in Morlaix.

+Eefflamm is among about 170 Breton saints represented, each by a statue, at the Vallée des Saints, in Carnoët.